zikula/core/src/docs/en/dev/zikula_sf_translator.md

 ##### AbstractController

-Zikula Translator is automatically added in AbstractContraller and you can access it using:
+Zikula Translator is automatically added in AbstractContraller and you can access it in your module controller using:

 ```
 $this->translator
 ```

-Usage in controller
+Translation examples

 ```
 		//Symfony nativ notation